vSwitch and Representors Model

 6.1.
 Setting Host PF and VF Default MAC Address

 From the Arm, users may configure the MAC address of the physical function in the host.
-After sending the command, users need to reload the Mellanox driver in the host to see the newly configured MAC address.
+After sending the command, users must reload the NVIDIA driver in the host to see the newly configured MAC address.
 The MAC address goes back to the default value in the FW after system reboot.
 Example:

 $ echo "c4:8a:07:a5:29:59" > /sys/class/net/p0/smart_nic/pf/mac